kamilyarkaev/CLI-mate/README.md

 I did not work on CLI-Mate today because I am swamped with my homework right now, sorry if anyone cares

+>**From July 5th,6th,7th 21:30 2026    07.07.2026**.

+Fixing minor problems and adding slightly more flexible functional, rn I am working on making a deb package out of all this